 How is the cause of wheezing diagnosed?

-Your veterinarian will perform a complete physical examination of your cat and obtain a history from you including other symptoms you may have noticed.
+If possible, bring along a recording of your cat wheezing as this can help your veterinarian narrow down a cause.
+During the examination the veterinarian will perform a complete physical examination of your cat and obtain a history from you including other symptoms you may have noticed.
 Your veterinarian will be able to narrow down the cause depending on presenting symptoms.
 A cat with an upper respiratory tract infection will usually have nasal discharge, coughing, sneezing and fever.
 A cat suffering from allergies will have an itchy face and neck.
 He may want to run some tests to determine the exact cause.

 These may include: